Solar Panel Cost per Square Foot: How Much Will Solar Cost For Your Home? | Solar.com

 Solar Panel Cost per Square Foot: How Much Will Solar Cost For Your Home?

-But what if you could get a rough solar panel cost estimate to chew on before talking to a salesperson?
-You’d likely feel more confident heading into the solar process and better prepared to spot a scam.
+If you’re curious about solar, it’s a great idea to get a rough estimate of how much solar panels cost before talking to a salesperson.
+You’ll feel more confident heading into the solar process and better prepared to spot a scam.

 How much do solar panels cost per square foot of living space?

-Home solar systems typically range from $8.25 to $18.28 per square foot of living space.
+Home solar systems typically range from $6 to $12 per square foot of living space.
 The actual cost may vary based on the size and electricity consumption.
-These estimates are provided before applying any incentives or tax credits.
+These estimates are assuming the homeowner claims the 30% federal tax credit for the solar system.

 Does home size matter when it comes to solar?